wookiekim/research_questions/terms_expressions.md

 * not being whwat is purports to be, false or fake
 * Apprently but not actually valid
 * illegitimate
   ex) "find reliable matches by suppressing spurious ones.."

+4. Fortuitious (lottery hypothesis)
+* Happened by accident/ luck
+  * "..the importance of these **fortuitious** initializations"